 Heapster and Sumo hosted collector

-In this method, you set up Heapster and a Sumo hosted collector with an HTTP source, running as a pod with a Graphite source to collect metrics from your Kubernetes cluster.
+In this method, you set up Heapster and a Sumo hosted collector with an HTTP source, running as a pod with a streaming metrics source to collect metrics from your Kubernetes cluster.
 The procedure is described in the Collect Metrics for Kubernetes with Heapster section of the documentation for Sumo’s Kubernetes app.
 No changes are required to your Kubernetes hosts, as you run Heapster and the Sumo collector inside your Kubernetes cluster.
 This will deliver pod metrics from your Kubernetes cluster to Sumo Logic.

 The following table describes the collection methods that are supported by different Kubernetes platforms.